Non-Truthful Position Auctions Are More Robust to Misspecification: Introduction

 \subsection{Related Work}

+The risk of misspecification inherent in the choice of a bidding language recalls a common aphorism in statistics, first formulated in this form by George Box~\citep{Box76a}, that ``all models are wrong.''
+To Box, the interesting question was not whether a model is an exact representation of the real world, but whether it is close enough to the truth to be useful.
+The role of model misspecification in mechanism design was recently highlighted by \citet{MaPr17a}, who designed a mechanism for the screening problem whose performance deteriorates gracefully in the distance between assumed and true preferences.
+We consider instead the effect of misspecification of the bidding language of an auction, and ask how much imprecision different mechanisms can tolerate while still producing an efficient outcome.

-An increased robustness of non-truthful mechanisms for position auctions in the sense we discuss here was first suggested by \citet{Milg10a}, who compared the GSP and VCG mechanisms in a complete-information setting.
-This result was then strengthened by \citeauthor{DFP14a}, who identified a single value of~$\alpha$ with which the GSP and GFP mechanisms respectively obtain the truthful VCG outcome under complete and incomplete information for all values of~$\beta$~\citep{DFP11a}, as well as a single GFP mechanism with more expressive bids that achieves the same under both complete and incomplete information~\citep{DFP14a}.
-What distinguishes our results from this past work is that they characterize, for any given value of~$\beta$, which values of~$\alpha$ enable the truthful VCG outcome.
-They thus apply in particular to mechanisms currently in use.
+An increased robustness of non-truthful mechanisms for position auctions in the sense we discuss here was first suggested by \citet{Milg10a} and investigated further by~\citet{DFP11a}.
+The effect of misspecification of the bidding language on equilibria of the GSP mechanisms was studied also by \citet{AGV07a} and by \citet{BHN08a}.
+What dis\-tinguishes our results from this past work is that we elucidate, for any given value of~$\beta$, which values of~$\alpha$ enable the existence of an efficient equilibrium in different mechanisms that use $\alpha$ as an estimate of $\beta$.
+They thus apply to mechanisms currently in use, and allow us to draw conclusions about the relative robustness of these mechanisms to misspecification.